 In order to play Long Roads to Gettysburg, you will need the maps from both the Roads to Gettysburg II and Stonewall Jackson II games in the Great Campaigns of the American Civil War series published by MultiMan Publishing.
-All counters necessary to play the game are contained in the Roads to Gettysburg II counter sheet.
-Additional player aides, the Pennsylvania add on map; map overlays and off map movement charts can be downloaded from the MMP web site or the RTG II page on Boardgame geek.
+All counters necessary to play the game are contained in the Roads to Gettysburg II counter sheet (with the exception of the Beauregard leader counter from Stonewall Jackson's Way II - All Green Alike.
+Additional player aids, the Pennsylvania add on map; map overlays and off map movement charts can be downloaded from the MMP web site or the RTG II page on Boardgamegeek.

 You will need a table of least 52 inches in width and 85 inches in length.
-Place the maps, overlays, charts, and player aides as follows:
+Place the maps, overlays, charts, and player aids as follows:

-- 1) Place the SJW maps in the bottom left corner of the table. - 2) Place the HCR rebel maps so that they overlap the SJW maps. - 3) Place the RTG maps so that they overlap the HCR maps. - 4) Place the Pennsylvania add on map on the east/right of the RTG maps and north of the HCR east map. - 5) Place the Union Off map railroad movement chart above / north of the Pennsylvania add on map. - 6) Place the map overlays on top of the Union reinforcement charts, the Confederate reinforcement chart and the Army of the Potomac increment chart. - 7) Place the Confederate Communications chart on top left / northwest corner of the West HCR map. - Place the CSA Status, Victory Point and Morale Player Aides on the left / west side of the RTG Maps - Place the Naval Movement, USA Status, and Supply Player aides to the right / east of the SJW maps.
+1) Place the SJW maps in the bottom left corner of the table.

+2) Place the HCR rebel maps so that they overlap the SJW maps.

+3) Place the RTG maps so that they overlap the HCR maps.

+4) Place the Pennsylvania northeast add on map on the east/right of the RTG maps and north of the HCR east map.

+5) Place the Union Off map railroad movement chart above / north of the Pennsylvania add on map.

+6) Place the reinforcement overlays on top of the Union reinforcement charts, Confederate reinforcement chart and the Army of the Potomac increment chart on the RTG Map.

+7) Place the Confederate Communications chart on top left / northwest corner of the West HCR map.

+8) Place the CSA Status Chart, Army Morale Chart and Victory Point player aid on the left / west side of the RTG Maps

+9) Place the Naval Movement chart, USA Status chart, and Supply Player aids to the right / east of the SJW maps.